prose

 This determines whether we load our default styles onto your blog or not.
 This allows for better customization in conjunction with _styles.css which is the user-defined CSS stylesheet that gets served.

-We support adding frontmatter to the top of your markdown posts.
+We support adding frontmatter to the top of your posts.
 A frontmatter looks like the following:

 1---